Hornbill-Docs/esp-config/esp-config/scheduling/scheduled-jobs.md

 # Scheduled Jobs
 The Scheduled Jobs view shows all scheduled jobs in the system.
-This can include reports and activities.
+This can include reports and tasks.
 From here, an admin can manage, delete, or re-assign scheduled jobs to another user.

+## Before you begin
+* Be familiar with how to use [Configuration](/esp-config/getting-started/using-configuration).
+* The Admin or Super User role is required to access the Scheduled Jobs list.

 * All scheduled jobs in Hornbill will be listed here.
 * View the **Schedule Status** column to identify which are running and which have failed.